Multiple Choice [One Answer Only]

 Question 41

-a) Larger homes tend to cost more than smaller homes; a stronger relationship exists for homes in Florida than for homes in Connecticut.
+a) Larger homes tend to cost more than smaller homes; a stronger relationship

 b) A relationship between price and size exists ONLY for homes in Connecticut.